Advocating for changes to the Veterans Well-being Act

 After years of little progress and no significant amendments, updates to the New Veterans Charter were announced by the Government in December 2017, with specific focus on a new ‘Pension for Life’ option.
-In addition to a revised name, new elements of the Veterans Well-Being Act were scheduled to be implemented starting April 2018 and January 2019.
+In addition to a revised name, new elements of the Veterans Well-being Act were scheduled to be implemented starting April 2018 and January 2019.

-It is the Legion’s understanding that the Pension for Life plan will enhance the Veterans Well-Being Act and that this will continue to be a living document that can be amended as needs or gaps arise.
+It is the Legion’s understanding that the Pension for Life plan will enhance the Veterans Well-being Act and that this will continue to be a living document that can be amended as needs or gaps arise.
 The Legion has been vocal in our belief that while progress is being made, we’re not 100% there yet, including achieving lifelong financial security and definitive financial support for families.

-With the recent announcement of the Pension for Life plan, our greatest concern is the lack of detail and clarity in the plan, and exactly what those supports mean for all Veterans and their families.
+With the recent implementation of the Pension for Life plan, our greatest concern is the lack of detail and clarity in the plan, and exactly what those supports mean for all Veterans and their families.

-The following areas of the Veterans Well-Being Act are not well defined, and details are urgently needed to understand their impact on all Veterans and their families:
+The following areas of the Veterans Well-being Act are not well defined, and details are urgently needed to understand their impact on all Veterans and their families:

-- Information provided by the government around the new Additional Pain and Suffering Compensation, to be implemented April 1, 2019, is not clear.
+- Information provided by the government around the new Additional Pain and Suffering Compensation, implemented April 1, 2019, is not clear.
 Three grades of compensation have been identified, but there are no details on how those grades are calculated.

-- Information provided by the government around the Income Replacement Benefit, to be implemented April 1, 2019, is not clear.
+- Information provided by the government around the Income Replacement Benefit, implemented April 1, 2019, is not clear.
 There are no details on what the adjustments will be for eligible Veterans who have not yet served a full career in the military.

-While the Legion continues supports the concept of the Veterans Well-Being Act, the Legion is advocating for a full review and explanation of Pension For Life and continues to press the Government for changes.
+While the Legion continues supports the concept of the Veterans Well-being Act, the Legion is advocating for a full review and explanation of Pension For Life and continues to press the Government for changes.